jomstead/Go-rudp/README.md

-# Go-rudp
- Reliable UDP
+## Go-rudp - Reliable UDP

-Features:
-Send unreliable packets
-Send reliable packets
+## Features
+Send reliable and unreliable udp packets.
+Client and server provide verification of received reliable packets.

+## How does it work?

+---
-Retransmit lost reliable packets
+reliable

-Work in progress:
-Use average verify time to determine retransmit time Detect disconnections (no packets received within timeout period, or reliable packet not being verified after several attempts)
+sequence
+remote_ack
+remote_bitfield
+payload
+---